 John Newton (1725-1807), author of the hymn Amazing Grace was curate of Olney.
 Some of the family were found in Weston-Underwood in early times.
 "The church [of Weston-Underwood] is a neat structure, built by Sir John Olney in the 14th century."

-Important Dates for the Hollnay family
+Early History of the Hollnay family

 This web page shows only a small excerpt of our Hollnay research.
 Another 174 words (12 lines of text) covering the years 1086, 1272, 1800, 1877, 1600, 1682 and 1635 are included under the topic Early Hollnay History in all our PDF Extended History products and printed products wherever possible.